Thursday, 3 October 2024

 30 August – Khao Khan Song – Bang Khla – 84 km

-While enjoying a delicious plate of fried rice, it dawned on me that Thailand has its own table manners, similar to other cultures in the world, but fortunately, the rules of food etiquette are pretty simple.
+While enjoying a delicious plate of fried rice, it dawned on me that Thailand has its own table manners, similar to other cultures in the world and, fortunately, the rules of food etiquette are pretty simple.
 Spoons and forks are the main eating utensils in Thailand.
-Generally, a spoon is called ‘Chon’ in Thai, and a fork is called ‘Som’.
+Generally, in Thai, a spoon is called ‘chon’ and a fork ‘som’.
 The spoon is used to put food into the mouth, while the fork is used to scoop and arrange rice and food onto the spoon so it doesn’t fall off on its way to your mouth.
 Thai people mainly eat using a spoon and do not put a fork into their mouths.
 They don’t typically use a knife much while eating Thai food, as most dishes are served in bite-size pieces, so there is no need to use a knife.

 31 August – Bang Kla – Nakhon Nayok – 90 km